timeisenbuerger/codex-context-forge/README.md

 ### Interactive Setup Flow

-When you run `context-forge init`, you'll be guided through:
+When you run `codex-context-forge init`, you'll be guided through:

 1. **Project Information** - Name, type, and description
 2. **PRD Input** - Provide or create product requirements